tzhg/my-budget/README.md

 This is a simple tool for visualising household financial data.
 A demo, using simulated data, is available [here](https://tzhg.github.io/cash-flower).

-I designed this tool for my own purposes, to help me record, evaluate, and plan my expenses and investment decisions.
-However, I hope that it may be helpful or inspiring to others.

-Shows:
+After providing it with the necessary data, the program illustrates various variables over various time periods using bar charts.

+Data variables:
 - Assets (cash and savings) and liabilities.
 - Cash flow (income, expenses, and investment profit/loss).
 - Breakdown of expenses.

+Time periods:
+- Current month ("MTD"),
+- Average of last 12 months ("12M avg"),
+- All previous months.

+I designed this tool for my own purposes, to help me record, evaluate, and plan my expenses and investment decisions.
+However, I hope that it may be helpful or inspiring to others.

 ## Details